BIM-with-KGs/Assemblies/README.md

 # Update instructions

-If you have RDF_Prototypes working on your machine but you want to update it to the latest commit, please repeat step 3 and 4.
+If you have successfully installed as per points above and you want to update RDF_Prototypes to the latest commit, please repeat step 3 and 4.